LukoJy3D/perfect100/guides/Beat_Saber/Beat_Saber.md

 Owned by **8.4%** of players

-_Get rank S on at least 15 different levels on expert difficulty (solo free play only)._
+Objective: _Get rank S on at least 15 different levels on expert difficulty (solo free play only)._

 ---